Eastern Curve Garden’s pumpkin path

 Timeline of resistance – film trailer

-Part of the E8 Arts and Crafts Trail, this collaborative art work tells the story of Hackney Shopping Village traders’ resistance to evictions and the re-development of the Ridley Road covered market by their off-shore landlord.
+Part of the E8 Arts and Crafts Trail, I contributed to this collaborative art work which tells the story of Hackney’s Shopping Village traders’ resistance to evictions and the re-development of the Ridley Road covered market by their off-shore landlord.
+The art work only survivied a few days before it was torn down by the Council’s Street Cleansing team and sent to the.
+North London Incinerator to be burnt.
 The background story can be found on the OPEN Dalston blog.
-Film by Tony Price with music by Adam Parry-Davies.
+The work was captured on film by Tony Price with music by Adam Parry-Davies.